Yahoo CEO Mayer has advertisers' attention, but can she get their dollars?

 MOBILE TARGET

-Yahoo is trying to play catch-up to Facebook Inc, Twitter Inc and Google Inc in the fast-growing mobile advertising business, as consumers increasingly access the Web on smartphones instead of PCs, and flock to social media websites that require novel ad formats.
+Yahoo is trying to play catch-up to Facebook Inc (FB.O), Twitter Inc IPO-TWTR.N and Google Inc (GOOG.O) in the fast-growing mobile advertising business, as consumers increasingly access the Web on smartphones instead of PCs, and flock to social media websites that require novel ad formats.

 Spending on mobile ads grew 145 percent year over year to $3 billion in the first six months of 2013, according to the Internet Advertising Bureau.